Background

 Employments

-Program committees and organizing
+Program Committees and Organizing

 Awards

-Invited talks
+Invited Talks

 Teaching

-Technical expertise
+Technical Expertise

-I've been programming for 25+ years.
-I have a Master of Science in Computing Science and I have worked with software development as a research engineer and as part of my PhD studies.
+I've been programming for 30+ years, including 25+ years of computer graphics and visualization.
+I have a Master of Science in Computing Science and I have worked with software development as a research engineer, as part of my PhD studies, and as responsible for development in many research projects since.
 I've used more than 10 different programming languages seriously and tried many more.
-I've used and developed on Windows, Linux and OS X, and I've tried app development for both iOS and Android.
+I'm regularly using and developing on Windows, Linux and OS X, and I've done app development for iOS, Android, and standalone VR such as Meta Quest.
 I've programmed and developed 3d-graphics applications in everything from assembler to javascript, including software like Unreal Engine, Maya and 3D Studio Max.

-Undergraduate education
+Undergraduate Education

 Master of science in Computing science